-UPSC IFoS Prelim exam registration begins at upsconline.nic.in; 110 vacancies on offer
+UPSC Indian Forest Service Exam 2021 registration begins, 110 vacancies on offer

 Interested and eligible candidates can apply through a common online application form available at upsconline.nic.in till March 24, by 6.00 PM.

-Union Public Service Commission (UPSC) has released the notification about the Indian Forest Service (IFoS) Preliminary Examination on its official website.
+Union Public Service Commission (UPSC) has released the notification about the Indian Forest Service (IFoS) Examination, 2021 on its official website.
 Interested and eligible candidates who are willing to apply for the examination can do so through a common online application form available at the UPSC official website upsconline.nic.in till March 24, by 6.00 PM.

-As per the official notification, approximately 110 IFoS vacancies are expected to be filled.
+As per the official notification, approximately 110 vacancies in the Forest Service are expected to be filled.

 Here’s the direct link to released notification.